UIUC-CS598HDA/UIUC-CS598HDA.github.io/instructions.md

 ## Research project
 * **coming soon**

+## Grading
+* Attendance and paper reviews 20%
+* Presentations 30%
+* Final project 50%

-## Policies on Ethics, Attribution and Cheating
+## Policies on ethics, attribution, and cheating
 * The standard university policies on original work, cheating and attribution apply to all work in the course.
 Violation of these may result in either lowering of course grade by one letter, or failing the course, or a different final decision left to the instructor.